-The Borough plans a reconstruction streets program every other year.
-The next scheduled project is the repaving of Pennsylvania and Taft Streets during 2018.
-In 2018, due to Aqua PA main replacement projects, additional road reconstruction projects will occur on Hellberg, Marian Peace Valley, Pleasant, Swartz and Valley View.
-This additional work will continue into 2018.
+The Borough plans and conducts a reconstruction streets program every other year.
+The next scheduled project is the repaving of Westview Avenue in 2019 and Patriot Drive and Independence Way during 2020.
+In 2018, due to Aqua PA water main replacement projects, additional road reconstruction projects were done on Hellberg, Marian, Peace Valley, Pleasant, Swartz and Valley View.